 Student Assignment Competition for Land-Based Colleges

-The closing date is 1st July 2019.
-An independent judge is appointed and prizes of £150, £75 and £50 will be awarded to the top three entries in each category at a presentation ceremony to be held at the Autumn Show and Game Fair on 6th October 2019.
+The closing date is 1st July 2020.
+An independent judge is appointed and prizes of £150, £75 and £50 will be awarded to the top three entries in each category at a presentation ceremony to be held at the Autumn Show and Game Fair on 4th October 2020.

-First Prize Student Assignment winners 2018
+First Prize Student Assignment Winners 2019